Sankeien Garden in Yokohama

 My tips for local activities

-How about exploring the highlights and hidden gems of the fascinating metropolis Yokohama with a local guide.
-Check out this page > for more details.
+How about exploring the highlights and hidden gems of the fascinating metropolis of Yokohama with a local guide?
+The personalized tour by our partner GetYourGuide can take up to 4 hours.
+For more details check out this page >

 History

-The entire garden once belonged to a wealthy silk merchant known as Tomitaro Sankei Hara (1869 - 1939).
-The garden project was finished in 1902 but it was not available for the public until 1906.
-The property in which the park was constructed belonged to Hara’s grandfather.
-Because Hara enjoyed close ties to other wealthy aristocrats in the region, the garden was not only constructed to serve as personal residential quarters, but it was also designed to foster the arts in the area.
-Construction of the garden took over 20 years and incorporated large structures such as residential houses, tea rooms, shrines, arbors, and villas.
+The entire Sankeien Garden once belonged to a wealthy silk merchant known as Tomitaro Sankei Hara (1869 - 1939).
+The garden project was finished in 1902 but the outer garden was not accessible to the public until 1906.
+To build the garden it took over 20 years and incorporated large structures such as residential houses, tea rooms, shrines, arbors, and villas.
+The property on which the park was constructed belonged to Hara’s grandfather.
+Because Hara enjoyed close ties to other wealthy aristocrats in the region, the garden was not only constructed to serve as personal residential quarters but it was also designed to foster the arts in the area.
 During World War 2 the Sankeien Garden was nearly destroyed.
-After its complete restoration the Garden was later (1953) donated from the Hara clan to the Sankeien Hoshokai foundation.
+After its restoration, the Garden was later (1953) donated from the Hara clan to the Sankeien Hoshokai Foundation.
+In 2007 Sankeien Garden was designated as a National Place of Scenic Beauty.

 Location